Learning extremal graphical structures in high dimensions: Background

+We denote this extremal conditional independence by $\bY_A \perp_e \bY_C \given \bY_B$.
+It turns out that~\eqref{ext_CI} holds for every $m \in V$ as long as it holds for a single $m\in V$ \citep{eng_iva_kir}.
+Additional comments on the connection of~\eqref{ext_CI} to classical conditional independence and on the utility of the resulting graphical models are provided in Section~\ref{sec:connectionscalssicalCI} of the Supplementary Material.

 In graphical modeling, conditional independence is connected to graph structures to define sparse probabilistic models \citep{L96}.
 An undirected graph $G = (V,E)$ is a set of nodes $V = \{1,\dots, d\}$ and a collection of edges $E \subset V \times V$ of unordered pairs of distinct nodes.
-With the notion of extremal conditional independence, we define an extremal graphical model as a multivariate Pareto distribution $\g Y$ that satisfies the pairwise Markov property,
+With the notion of extremal conditional independence~\eqref{ext_CI}, we define an extremal graphical model as a multivariate Pareto distribution $\g Y$ that satisfies the extremal pairwise Markov property

-When $\g Y$ possesses a positive continuous density, the graph $G$ is necessarily connected.
-In this case, the pairwise Markov property is equivalent to the stronger global Markov property \citep[][Chapter 3]{L96}.
-If $G$ is in addition decomposable, then the density factorizes on the graph into lower-dimensional densities, and inference is considerably more efficient thanks to the sparsity; see \cite{EH2020} for details.
+When $\g Y$ has a positive continuous Lebesgue density $f$, the graph $G$ is necessarily connected.
+In this case, the extremal pairwise Markov property defined above is equivalent to a stronger extremal global Markov property.
+If $G$ is in addition decomposable, then $f$ factorizes on the graph into lower-dimensional densities, and inference is considerably more efficient thanks to the sparsity; see \cite{EH2020,AS21} for details.
+This is analogous to the standard Markov properties and undirected graphical models defined with respect to the usual notion of conditional independence \citep[][Chapter 3]{L96}.

+\begin{ex}[Extremal logistic model, continued] An extremal logistic distributed $\bY$ (Example~\ref{ex:logistic}) contains no extremal conditional independence, regardless of the dependence parameter $\theta$ \citep{EH2020}, that is, $Y_i \not\perp_e Y_j \given \bY_{\backslash \{i, j\}}$ for any $i, j \in V$.
+Hence $\bY$ can only be an extremal graphical model on the fully connected graph. \end{ex}